okkiran/NetworkSecurity/README.md

 - Managing key trust levels and signing each other’s public keys.
 - Verifying software authenticity using signature files and GPG.

-### Part 2: Focuses on public key infrastructure (PKI) and secure email communication using tools like Thunderbird, OpenSSL, and X.509 certificates.
+### Part 2: Focuses on public key infrastructure (PKI) and secure email communication with Thunderbird, OpenSSL, and X.509 certificates.
 ##### Key Tasks
 - Obtaining and managing S/MIME certificates from Actalis.
 - Configuring secure email accounts with encryption and digital signatures.